Introduction:

 the walls and cliffs on both sides of the canyon.

-3 miles from the trailhead you are approaching the Colorado River.
-Here the
+Finally, after exactly 3 miles from the trailhead you will be approaching the Colorado River.

 canyon open-up and covered with more vegetation near the river front.